 Drive to Alta airport, flights home.

-Your guide will collect you from Alta airport on Friday 24th April 2020 (depending on peoples’ flight times) and drop off the following Friday morning 1st May, in time for return flights from approx 6am (for later return flights, it’s a bus or 10 min taxi to the airport).
+Your guide will collect you from Alta airport late evening Friday 23rd April 2021 (for the 22.45 flight) and drop off the following Friday morning 30th April, in time for the morning 7am flight (for later return flights, it’s a bus or 10 min taxi to the airport).

 For transfer to the Finnmark Alps and travel during the trip, your guide will transport the team in a 9 seater minibus.

-SAS offer flights from the UK, the best being Heathrow To Alta via Oslo:
+Norwegian offer flights from the UK, from Gatwick and Edinburgh to Alta via Oslo:

-Outward – departing Heathrow Fri 24th Apr – flight times TBC.
-Other later departures/connections are possible flying via Oslo and Tromso.
-Check Skyscanneror Google Flights for your best option.
+Outward – departing Gatwick (15.00) or Edinburgh (12.00) Fri 23rd Apr.
+Other departures/connections are possible flying via Oslo and Tromso.
+Check Skyscanner or Google Flights for your best option.

 Further information and travel links can be found on our Travel Planning page.